How to send an invoice (and what to do if it’s ignored)

 Think about your cash flow when you create a billing schedule.
 If you send all your invoices on the same day every month – and they get paid around the same time – then your bank balance will be full of ups and downs.
 If the downs stress you out, consider spreading your invoicing over the month.

 Do invoicing weekly rather than monthly.
 Or, if you do odd jobs, send invoices as soon as the work’s done.
-And if you’re billing monthly for regular work, consider using software to automatically send your invoices so you don't have to worry about forgetting.
+And if you’re billing monthly for regular work, consider using software to automatically send your invoice for you so you never have to worry about timing.

 Three tips for sending your invoice

 Unless there’s a really good reason to send your invoice by post, go with email.
 It will arrive much faster, it can’t really be lost, and email addresses are simpler to get right.
 Just double-check you’re sending it to the right contact, and take these precautions:

 1. Call after you’ve sent your first bill

 Check they got your invoice and they understand what it’s for.
 This simple follow up will show them you’re serious about invoicing.

 2. Send your invoice in an un-editable format